op-h/PasswordManager/README.md

 # Password Manager

-A secure, user-friendly Android password manager application designed by OPH Security.
+A secure, user-friendly Android password manager application designed by OP Security.
 This app helps you safely store and manage your passwords with strong encryption and a clean, modern interface.

 ![App Icon](app/src/main/res/mipmap-xxxhdpi/ic_launcher_round.png)